microsoft/debug-adapter-protocol/specification.md

    * The module associated with this frame, if any.
    */
   moduleId?: number | string;

   /**
+   * Pointer to which subsource element is being executed.
+   */
+  subsourceElement?: number;

+  /**
    * An optional hint for how to present this frame in the UI.
 A value of 'label' can be used to indicate that the frame is an artificial frame that is used as a visual label or separator.
 A value of 'subtle' can be used to change the appearance of a frame in a 'subtle' way.